 My husband has been the primary breadwinner in the family.
 Will I lose social security benefits on his account if there is a divorce?

-A former spouse, age sixty-two or more, who has not remarried, can receive social security benefits on account of the other spouse if the marriage lasted more than ten years.
-As overly simplified, when the worker spouse retires, dies or becomes disabled, the former spouse can often receive monthly benefits equal to fifty percent of what the worker spouse receives.
+A former spouse, age sixty-two or more who has not remarried, can receive social security benefits on account of the other spouse if the marriage lasted more than ten years.
+As over-simplified, when the worker spouse retires, dies, or becomes disabled, the former spouse can often receive monthly benefits equal to fifty percent of what the worker spouse receives.
 For more specific information in this regard, you need to obtain the advice of counsel.
-Also, the social security administration has good basic information regarding divorce and social security.
+Note that the social security administration has good basic information regarding divorce and social security.